-What, then, is Learner Analytics?
+What, then, is Learner Telemetry?
 Simply put, it is ‘the measurement, collection, analysis, and reporting of data about learners and their contexts.’
 The purpose of data is ‘to gain a better understanding of the user’ and ‘to optimize their learning experiences.’
-Using learner analytics tools through LMS, organisations can now decode many of the learning puzzles and find answers to conducting purposeful learning.
+Using learner telemetry tools through LMS, organisations can now decode many of the learning puzzles and find answers to conducting purposeful learning.

 Data driven LMS

 Especially, in a data-driven learning management system learner analytics help manage the learning process more effectively.
 This is besides the LMS’ usefulness in the management of classroom learning, gamifying learning, mobile learning, social learning, etc. Organisations also use LMS to organise eLearning courses, to track and schedule online learning, and then generate report on learning programmes.